hemidactylus/mlops-speedrun-spamclassifier/README.md

 python scripts/online_store_sampler.py "$SMS_ID"
 ```

-The new message appears both in the user-data DB and in the online store.
+The new message appears both in the user-data DB and in the online store
+(in particular, the online store will only have the "features v2"
+number vector for it).

 ##### Backfill job